waku-org/specs/standards/application/privatev1.md

 ### Encryption

-Payloads are encrypted using [`doubleratchet`](https://signal.org/docs/specifications/doubleratchet/).
+Payloads are encrypted using the [doubleratchet](https://signal.org/docs/specifications/doubleratchet/) protocol.

 With the following choices for external functions:
 - `DH`: X25519